 All the Fine Print

-Guiding Wellness and Guiding Wellness Institute Cancellation Policy
+Guiding Wellness Institute Cancellation, Return & Refund Policy

-Workshops, seminars and intellectual property are not eligible for refunds or exchanges.
-Full-priced items can be returned within 30 days of the original purchase of the product.
-Unfortunately, we do not accept returns on sale items.
-If you have received a damaged item, please contact our offices immediately for assistance for an exchange.
+Full-priced tangible items can be returned within 30 days of the original purchase of the product.
+Unfortunately, we do not accept returns or exchanges on sale items.
+If you have received a damaged item, please contact our office immediately for assistance for an exchange.
 Tangible items purchased from GWI may be returned within 30 days of the date of purchase.
 Please allow up to 30 days for all return processing.

 Returns may be sent in its original packaging to:

 143 Skateway Dr.

 Before shipping, please be sure of the following: